mooreCS65/mooreCS65.github.io/syllabus.md

 - Understand good design principles and methods
 - Understand how to evaluate and improve upon a design.
 - Understand Accessibility and Universal Design
+- Be able to apply the above principles to advanced HCI modalities: Virtual and Augmented Reality, Games, Assistive Technologies, etc.

 ## Sources
 We will follow portions of a variety of sources in this class and so there is no required textbook.
 A nonexhaustive list of sources can be found [here](/resources/).

 ## Course Content:
 The schedule for the course can be found on the course [homepage](/index.md/).
+It will be kept as up to date as possible.

 ## Course Communication:
 We will be utilizing a combination of Slack, Email, and Blackboard for this course.
 The assignments will be posted to Blackboard